gabrielefalace/Building-AI/README.md

 ## Summary

-A system for recognizing potentially cancerous lesions of the nail bed.
+A system for recognizing potentially cancerous lesions of the nail bed (aka a mole under the nail, often a longitudinal stripe).

 ## Background